 Author contributions: Mountifield R was involved in conception, design, seeking ethical approval, data acquisition and analysis, data interpretation, manuscript drafting and modification and preparation of the final paper; Andrews JM and Bampton P were involved in planning the study; Bampton P in maintaining the FMC database; and both Andrews JM and Bampton P in data interpretation and revising the manuscript; Mikocka-Walus A assisted with data entry and analysis.

-Ethics approval: This study was approved by Flinders Clinical Research Ethics Committee (FCREC) on behalf of SA subjects and Menzies School of Health Human Research Ethics Committee for Darwin subjects.
+Ethics approval: This study was approved by Flinders Clinical Research Ethics Committee on behalf of SA subjects and Menzies School of Health Human Research Ethics Committee for Darwin subjects.

 Informed consent: All study participants provided informed consent prior to study enrolment.